w3c/csswg-drafts/css-conditional-5/scroll_state_explainer.md

-A workaround solution to create queries based on scrolling direction is described in [Solved by CSS Scroll-Driven Animations: hide a header when scrolling down, show it again when scrolling up](https://www.bram.us/2024/09/29/solved-by-css-scroll-driven-animations-hide-a-header-when-scrolling-up-show-it-again-when-scrolling-down/), uses `transition-delay` trick to get the active scroll direction.
+A workaround solution to create queries based on scrolling direction is described in [Solved by CSS Scroll-Driven Animations: hide a header when scrolling down, show it again when scrolling up](https://www.bram.us/2024/09/29/solved-by-css-scroll-driven-animations-hide-a-header-when-scrolling-up-show-it-again-when-scrolling-down/), uses a `transition-delay` trick to get the active scroll direction.

 #### Use Cases and Author Requests